 You might be prone to ankle sprains, if you:

 • Wear down the outside of your shoes first

 • Have weak muscles, are overweight or have decreased sensation in your feet

 Blisters – small pockets of fluid in the upper layers of the skin.
 Blisters can be filled with serum or plasma, as well as blood and pus (common with infections).
-The friction causes by excessive running can cause blisters to form on the toes, backs of the heels or anywhere on the feet.
+The friction caused by excessive running can cause blisters to form on the toes, backs of the heels or anywhere on the feet.
 The fluid cushions the tissue underneath the blister so it’s important that you resist the urge to expel the fluid inside.